SoftUni-Internal/interactive-content/EN/02-ExpressJS-and-Templating/00-Lesson-Introduction.md

 - Introduction​

 - Router​
-   - how does it works
+   - how does it work

 - Middleware​
-   - what are middleware
+   - what is a middleware

 - Static Files​
-   - how to save and use static files using express
+   - how to save and use static files using Express

 **2. View Engines**​